axeluhl/kostal-RESTAPI/README.rst

 that based on permissions not all properties that the API lists as "readwrite" can actually be updated by a corresponding PUT request.

+To assemble the settings ID for a particular date to control battery loading for that day, use a Python expression like this:

+        print ("Battery:TimeControl:Conf"+datetime.date(2021, 3, 8).strftime("%a"))

+This assumes en_US locale.
+Try this: locale.setlocale(locale.LC_ALL, 'en_US')

 Further reading:
 ----------------